 Fundamentally he kept 530pm every day open for such conversations whereby he would call someone or he would be called

 This has totally blown my mind – and I tried to put it into practice yesterday.

-> My dad called me at 1230 and I was in the middle of something and asked him to call me back at 6pm – cue my mum, dad, Strawberry, Jenny (our cat) and I all having a great conversation.
+My dad called me at 1230 and I was in the middle of something and asked him to call me back at 6 pm – cue my mum, dad, Strawberry, Jenny (our cat), and I were all having a great conversation.

-> My uncle had tried calling me twice over the last two days and again I’d been busy – this time I called him at 830pm and we had a great 30-minute conversation.
+My uncle had tried calling me twice over the last two days and again I’d been busy – this time I called him at 830pm and we had a great 30-minute conversation.